Doctoral study in the School of Music

 4. Doctor of Music (DMus)

-The DMA is designed for composers, assessed through a portfolio of varied compositions and a short thesis, supervised by the School’s composition staff.
+The DMus is designed for composers, assessed through a portfolio of varied compositions and a short thesis, supervised by the School’s composition staff.
 This programme is suitable for candidates who wish to take their composition skills to a very high level while also undertaking research.
 To find out more about the programme structure, entry requirements and start dates, visit Doctor of Music.

 We understand that decisions about where to undertake doctoral study are often based on supervisor quality and a strong candidate-supervisor relationship.
 School of Music staff are internationally renowned composers, musicologists, performers, scholars and educators who have made significant contributions to national and international music endeavours.
 You can browse the profiles and research interests of our available doctoral supervisors below.

 Statement of Research Intent